Renzodef/advent-of-code-2023/README.md

 Each day's puzzles are organized in separate directories named `day1`, `day2`, etc. Inside each day's directory, there are subdirectories for each puzzle, `part1` and `part2`.

+At the root level there is also a `template.go` file that can be used as a starting point.

 ## Running Solutions

 To run a solution, navigate to the specific day directory (e.g., `day1`), create a file named `input.txt`, and insert your puzzle input.